As Downton Abbey Season 4 winds down (we can’t believe it either!), we’re hoping for a sense of how the season’s various romances may end up.

 Once alone, Mary turns to Rose and tells her she’s heard the foolhardy blonde had “an interesting day.”
 Based on the look of prideful guilt that then flashes across Rose’s face, we have a feeling this is related to her secret beau, American jazz singer Jack Ross (Gary Carr).

 The two first hit it off back in the January 19 episode, when Jack whisked Rose around the dance floor of a London club.
 The couple met again when Rose invited his band to perform for her uncle Robert’s (Hugh Bonneville) birthday, the same evening Mary caught Jack and Rose snogging in the servants’ quarters.
 The intrusion didn’t stop Rose from seeing Jack again; they met up in the February 9 episode for a romantic boat ride in London.

 If things are going so well, why does Mary sound so disapproving?
 Because of the risks this particular illicit love affair runs her cousin.
-“My dear, all I want is you to not lose control of your life,” Mary councils Rose, likely referring to the very fact Jack brought up in Episode 7: Society has little room for a black man and a white woman to be together in 1922.
+“My dear, all I want is you to not lose control of your life,” Mary councils Rose, likely referring to the very fact Jack brought up in recent episodes: Society has little room for a black man and a white woman to be together in 1922.

 “I love him,” Rose declares.
 “And I won’t listen to any imperialist nonsense about racial purity and he should be horsewhipped for daring to dream.”